7 min read

 From one small business owner to another, there are some great ways to streamline your business today without signing up for webinars and scrolling through YouTube.

-Here’s a bit more on what I’ve found to be helpful.
+Here’s what I’ve found to be helpful.

 1. Take a proper break